EnsembleQ#

 p_metricfloat, default=0.25

-Proportion of ensemble members to select according to the selection metric.
+Fraction of ensemble members to retain when applying a selection metric.

 protocol{‘artificial’, ‘natural’, ‘uniform’, ‘kraemer’}, default=’uniform’